ClimateImpactLab/dscim-facts-epa/DAMAGE_FUNCTIONS.md

 The coefficient files contain no embedded unit metadata.
 The units are inferred from the DSCIM codebase and preprocessing pipeline:

 - The damage function coefficients produce **damages in 2019 PPP-adjusted USD** when multiplied by the climate variables described below.
-This is confirmed by the DSCIM preprocessing code, which converts underlying RFF-SP GDP data from 2011 USD to 2019 USD using a GDP deflator before estimating the damage functions (see `dscim/utils/rff.py` and `dscim/preprocessing/input_damages.py` in the `dscim` package).
-- In the SC-GHG calculation pipeline (`scripts/scghg_utils.py`), the final output is further deflated from 2019 to **2020 USD** using the factor `113.648 / 112.29`.
+- The final SC-GHG output is converted from 2019 to **2020 USD** using the factor `113.648 / 112.29`.
 This deflator is applied after the damage functions are evaluated, not within the coefficient files.

 The coefficients thus have the following effective units: